 After an extensive preparation phase, the experimental series started in 2004 and continued in 2005.
 Due to the complexity of the PANDA experiments, some delays were encountered.
 The Project Board therefore decided to extend the programme’s time frame to the end of 2006.

-Belgium, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Republic of Korea, Spain, Sweden, Switzerland, Turkey, United Kingdom, United States.
+Belgium, Czech Republic, Finland, France, Germany, Hungary, Italy, Japan, Republic of Korea, Spain, Sweden, Switzerland, Turkey, the United Kingdom and the United States.

 SETH/PKL: April 2001 to June 2005 (available to member countries)